-Following on from our last post about the advantages of cardboard packaging over plastic packaging, we sat down with Gemma, one of our business development executives.
-Gemma talked us through changes she has made in her daily life to reduce plastic packaging which can be summarised into 5 points.
+Following on from our last post about the advantages of cardboard packaging over plastic packaging, we sat down with some of the team to talk through changes they have made in their daily lives to reduce plastic packaging which can be summarised into 5 points.

 Quick tips to cut down your plastic consumption